Kanthari international: kanthari, the word

 'kanthari' (Malayalam: കാന്താരി) is the name of a pepper chilly that is indigenous to the land of Kerala state, India.
-Kanthari is known for its extreme hotness despite the small size.
+Kanthari is known for its extreme hotness despite its small size.
+But it also has numerous medical values like lowering the blood pressure etc..
 According to Sabriye, the head of the institute, the spice is very representative of the 'small' people who in fact, with the right motivation and preparation, can bring in a drastic and innovative change within the society.

 As a symbol of the institute's deterrence to prejudices and normally accepted conventions, kanthari international is spelt and written with all letters in lowercase.

 Founders

 Sabriye Tenberken

 Sabriye Tenberken, (German) became blind at the age of 12.
 Due to her interest in development work she studied Central Asian Sciences at Bonn University focusing on Tibetology, philosophy and sociology.
 In order to be able to read and write Tibetan texts she developed the Tibetan Braille Script.